 Financial aid for Adult and Graduate students comes in the following categories:

 A grant is a form of financial assistance that does not need to be repaid.
 Grants are made available to those with certain levels of financial need or who meet other requirements.
 There are several types of grants available to many of our students.

 A scholarship is a form of financial assistance that does not need to be repaid.
-Scholarships are awarded to those who meet certain criteria, such as intended area of study, family history, geographical location, etc. There are various scholarships available to our students.
+Scholarships are awarded to those who meet certain criteria, such as intended area of study, family history, geographical location, etc. A discount is a form of financial assistance realized as a reduction to the standard rate--typically the per credit hour tuition rate--and does not have to be repaid.
+Discounts are offered to those who meet certain criteria, such as active duty military status, employment through educational partners, Wesleyan denomination affiliation, etc. There are various scholarships and discounts available to our students.

 A loan is a form of financial assistance that requires repayment.
 Repayment of principal typically begins six months after the student's educational experience has ended.
 There are several types of loans available to our students.